 The DfE has published guidance on this entitled "Child sexual exploitation: guide for practitioners".
+The Children's Society and Home Office has also published guidance on Preventing Child Sexual Exploitation.

 CSE may occur alone, or may overlap with CCE, and/or county lines, as well as other forms of abuse.